opensearch-project/documentation-website/_monitoring-plugins/alerting/security.md

 User type  | Role is specified by user or not (Y/N) | How to use the RBAC roles :--- | :--- | :---
 Admin user | User-specified | Use all the specified backend roles to associate to the monitor.
-Regular user | Yes | Use all the specified backend roles (that the user already has in their list of backend roles) to associate to the monitor.
+Regular user | Yes | Use all the specified backend roles from the list of backend roles that the user has permission to use to associate with the monitor.
 Regular user | No | Copy user’s backend roles and associate them to the monitor.

 In an update monitor scenario, follow these guidelines to specify roles: